racket/racket/racket/src/cs/README.txt

 The Racket-on-Chez implementation is in layers.
-The immediate layer over Chez Scheme is called "Rumble", and it implements delimited continuations, structures, chaperones and imperaontors, engines (for threads), and similar base functionality.
+The immediate layer over Chez Scheme is called "Rumble", and it implements delimited continuations, structures, chaperones and impersonators, engines (for
+threads), and similar base functionality.
 The Rumble layer is implemented in Chez Scheme.